 - Clean and disinfect your home and frequently used objects.

 - Stay home if you’re unwell and get tested if you have COVID-19 symptoms.

 - Host gatherings outdoors if possible.
-It is harder to for people to maintain physical distance and there’s less ventilation in indoor spaces.
+It is harder for people to maintain physical distance, and there’s less ventilation, in indoor spaces.

-- Follow the restrictions for both the venue and your organisation’s activity.
+- Follow the restrictions for both the venue and your business’ activity.